Reviewing Diginex (EQOS) and Its Peers

 Analyst Recommendations

-This is a summary of current recommendations for Diginex and its competitors, as reported by MarketBeat.com.
+This is a breakdown of recent ratings and target prices for Diginex and its competitors, as provided by MarketBeat.com.

 |Sell Ratings